 Fort San Cristóbal's 27 acres were built to protect the city of Old San Juan from land attacks.
 It doesn't receive as many visitors, or as much adoration from travel guides as the city's El Morro fort, but recent visitors are equally amazed by the majesty and significant history of the site.
 Travelers insist you won't be disappointed if you spend an hour roaming the fort's ramparts.

 The fort's stellar shoreline views (not to mention the occasional iguana) draw travelers to the sprawling site.
-And history buffs get their fill too: "If you love history you'll love walking through the tunnels, checking out the dungeon and standing in the courtyard imaging what is what like when it was in use," one TripAdvisor reviewer said.
 Remember you're in the Caribbean and this is an old, crowded tourist attraction: If you want to be most comfortable during your history lesson, visit San Cristóbal in the early morning or late afternoon.

-Nearby Things To Do in Puerto Rico
+More Best Things To Do in Puerto Rico

 This south Vieques beach might not sound like much, but it's one of travelers' favorite experiences in Puerto Rico.
 During the day, Bioluminescent Mosquito Bay is your stereotypical Caribbean hideout — but at night, the sky and waters emit a blue glow from the half-plant, half-animal microorganisms that live there.
 More than 700,000 bioluminescent dinoflagellates live in each gallon of bay water, and recent travelers have been amazed by just how much visibility these tiny creatures provide.